popekim/dev-docs-en/coding-standards/csharp.md

     }
     ```

+1. `Debug.Assert()` every assumptions you make while writing code.

-26. Names of recursive functions end with `Recursive`
+1. Names of recursive functions end with `Recursive`

     ```cs
     public void FibonacciRecursive();
     ```

-27. Order of class variables and methods must be as follows:
+1. Order of class variables and methods must be as follows:

-    ```
-    a. public variables/properties
-    b. internal variables/properties
-    c. protected variables/properties
-    d. private variables
+    1. member variables
-    Exception: if a private variable is accessed by a property, it should appear right before the mapped property.
+    2. properties (exception: if a private variable is accessed by a property, it should appear right before the mapped property)
-    e. constructors
+    3. constructors
-    f. public methods
-    g.
-Internal methods
-    h. protected methods
-    i. private methods
-    ```
+    4. methods (follow public to private order)

+1. In a class, group relevant methods together.
+Aslo group relevant member variables together.

-28. If parameter types are general, function overloading must be avoided
+1. If parameter types are general, function overloading must be avoided

     Use: